Top 3 Best Places to See Northern Lights in Scandinavia

 Comfort & Facilities

-And, indeed, there are other tourist facilities available, which may make your stay more enjoyable.
+And, indeed, other tourist facilities are available too, which can make your stay more enjoyable.
 For instance, Tromsø is famous for its vulkana spa, which combines sauna, bathing, Arctic nature, and excellent food.
 Staying in one of the fishing villages near Tromsø may be a good idea for avid fishermen.
-Besides, you shouldn’t miss such attractions as Tromso’s Polar Museum and the Arctic Cathedral.
+Besides, you shouldn’t miss attractions like Tromso’s Polar Museum and the Arctic Cathedral.

 On the other hand, Alta has only 4-5 hotels and just a dozen restaurants.
-But you can turn your stay in Alta into something more exotic: Igloo Hotel is a hotel made completely of ice that gets rebuilt (around December) in Alta every year, and it features quite noteworthy ice sculptures.
+But you can turn your stay in Alta into something more exotic: Igloo Hotel is a hotel made entirely of ice that gets rebuilt (around December) in Alta every year, and it features pretty noteworthy ice sculptures.
 Other points of interest include the Norther Lights Cathedral and Alta Museum.

 Activities